The University of Maryland to offer the DNP-NA.

 An average nurse anesthetist salary in Maryland

-Maryland CRNA salaries are about the same as the national average with an annual mean wage of $169,160.
+Maryland CRNA salaries are above the national average with an annual mean wage of $186,310.

 An average annual nurse anesthetist salary in the US is $181,040 (according to the Bureau of Labor Statistics 2019 study)